The Center for Advanced Mentored Studies at Anderson Ranch is a vital link in the education of emerging artists.

 Anderson Ranch offers Advanced Mentored Studies programs in the fields of Photography, Painting & Drawing, and Ceramics.

-The programs, which include studio work, critical dialogue and critique, offer artists the opportunity to expand the scope of their current practice as well as their ability to develop a critical eye regarding their work.
-For the photography and ceramics programs, in addition to weeklong and/or two-week workshops each year, participants engage in mid-year portfolio reviews as well as individual online bi-monthly meetings with faculty to discuss their ongoing work and progress.
-At mid-year, faculty conduct a four-hour online critique with the entire group.
-In the painting program, students send their work to Enrique mid-year and receive a written review of their progress.
+The programs, which include studio work, critical dialog and critique, offer artists the opportunity to expand the scope of their current practice as well as their ability to develop a critical eye regarding their work.
+In addition to weeklong or two-week workshops each year, participants engage in mid-year portfolio reviews as well as quarterly meetings with faculty to discuss their ongoing work and progress.
+At mid-year, faculty conduct an online critique with the entire group.

 The Application to be a part of next summer’s Advanced Mentored Studies Program with Ed Kashi and James Estrin is now live on slideroom!

 The Application Deadline is March 1, 2019 and must be submitted via our online application form at andersonranch.slideroom.com.
 All Applications will be reviewed by the program faculty.
-Notifications to applicants/recipients will be made by March 22, 2019
+Notifications to applicants will be made by March 22, 2019.